agiosKatastrof/aiml/README.md

 Then, create a new repo in github, and then check it out into your local git workspace https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

-Some common git commands
+The barebones git workflow
+1. check your git status
 ```
 $ git status
 ```
-shows the overll status of your workspace
+This shows the overll status of your workspace

+2. Add/Edit your files - Jupyter will create the files

 ```
 $ git add .